MicrosoftDocs/win32/desktop-src/SbsCs/installing-side-by-side-assemblies-as-private-assemblies.md

 ---
-Description: To install side-by-side assemblies as private assemblies, you can install the assembly as a component of an installer package. ms.assetid: 1cfd836f-a1b9-4339-8756-5488c88b3c2b
+description: To install side-by-side assemblies as private assemblies, you can install the assembly as a component of an installer package. ms.assetid: 1cfd836f-a1b9-4339-8756-5488c88b3c2b
 title: Installing Side-by-side Assemblies as Private Assemblies ms.topic: article